The Board is responsible for ensuring we deliver our mission and public purposes. It does this by setting:

 The Board has delegated some of its functions to a number of committees.

-The Board is led by a non-executive Chairman, Sir David Clementi, and consists of ten non-executive members, including the Chairman, and four executive members including the BBC’s Director-General and Editor-in-Chief, Tony Hall, who chairs the Executive Committee.
+The Board is led by a non-executive Chairman, Richard Sharp, and consists of ten non-executive members, including the Chairman, and four executive members including the BBC’s Director-General and Editor-in-Chief, Tim Davie, who chairs the Executive Committee.

 Four of the non-executive members are specifically appointed as members for each of the nations of the UK.
 The member for Northern Ireland is still to be appointed, pending a new Northern Ireland Executive.